DazeThisSide/Zerodha-landing-page/README.md

-This is a zerodha landing page i build on harkirat 100x devs course on week 0.
+This is a zerodha landing page from harkirat 100x dev course on week 0.
 Week 0 was a warming up week.
+I am now giving some changes to readme file  through git bash with the help of laisha wadhwa.